roberthodgen/phonegap-mwbarcodescanner/README.md

 * (Optional): You can replace our default overlay.png for the camera screen with your own customized image;

 &nbsp;
+###Changes in 1.2:
+&nbsp;

+* Registering calls moved from native code to MWBScanner.js

+ You can now enter your licensing info without changing the native code of plugin;

+* Import package_name.R manually after adding Android plugin is not necessary anymore

+* Decoding library updated to 2.9.31

+&nbsp;
 ###Changes in 1.1: